 The Spanish Prime Minister, Pedro Sánchez, is staking much of his credibility both in Europe and in Spain on these negotiations.

 In Europe, for many he failed in the negotiations for the new Commission.
-Sánchez started in a position of strength as the leader of the fourth Economics in Europe, after the exit of the United Kingdom.
-In addition, he was the strongest member of the Socialist parliamentary group , in the doldrums in recent years at the European level, but second force in the elections to the European Parliament.
+Sánchez started in a position of strength as the leader of the fourth largest Economics in Europe, after the exit of the United Kingdom.
+In addition, he was the strongest member of the socialist parliamentary group , in the doldrums in recent years at the European level, but second force in the elections to the European Parliament.
 Therefore, for many, the election of the Spaniard Josep Borrell as High Representative of the Union for Foreign Affairs and Security Policy, with no other Socialist in key positions, was seen as a failure.

 Sánchez has the opportunity in the negotiations to show himself as a strong and reliable leader so that the Franco-German axis can count on Spain to carry out the important changes that the Union has to make in the coming years.